aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 A subsequent attempt to use `dotnet publish` across the whole C# project, zipped and deployed with Terraform produced the same errors as previously.

-I then decided to try zipping the c# project, this time skipping the call to `dotnet publish`.
+I then decided to try zipping the C# project, this time skipping the call to `dotnet publish`.
 Combined with the earlier success of setting `GOOGLE_BUILDABLE`, the following Terraform apply was successful!

 ## Automation